bincyber/beesly/README.md

 ## Prerequisites

+[Pipenv](https://docs.pipenv.org/) is used to manage dependencies.

 beesly requires superuser privileges to authenticate users when running in its default configuration because it uses the PAM login service which uses the `pam_unix.so` PAM module.
 This module adds a 2 second delay for failed authentications which can be disabled by using the nodelay option.
 It's encouraged to use a custom PAM service that does not use this module.

 If using a custom PAM service, the configuration file should be placed in `/etc/pam.d` with `0644` permissions.
 See `examples/beesly.pam` for an example of a custom PAM service that uses SSSD and does not require superuser privileges.

-The following packages are required to install Python dependencies in `requirements.txt`:

-* python-devel
-* libffi-devel
-* gcc

 [Flask-Limiter](https://flask-limiter.readthedocs.io/en/stable/) is used to implement rate limits.
-It can use in-memory , Redis, or Memcached as a storage backend.
+It can use in-memory, Redis, or Memcached as a storage backend.

 ## Usage